CAD

 1. Go to https://vcad.cmc.ca/.

-2. Log in using your CMC registered email address.
+2. Log in using your CMC registered email address and password.

 Accepting the Usage Terms and Conditions

-The first time you create an instance, you need to accept the CMC cloud design environment Usage Agreement.
-After you have reviewed the Usage Agreement and you have accepted it:
+The first time you create an instance, you must accept the CMC cloud design environment Usage Agreement.
+After you have reviewed this agreement, accept it:

 1. Check the box beside I have read and accept these usage terms and conditions.